Eurovision stars in 'The Masked Singer' around the world

-We also look at Eurovision stars who have sat at the panelists table, and even hosted the show within 'The Masked Singer' franchise.
+Let’s take a look at the Eurovision stars who have been behind the mask, sat at the panelists desk, or even hosted ‘The Masked Singer’ franchise around the world.

 The Masked Singer Australia (Australia)